siberianfox/tinygwiki/JSON-Operation.md

 {"sr":{"line":0,"posx":0.000,"posy":0.000,"posz":0.000,"posa":0.000,"vel":0.000,"momo":1,"stat":3}}
 </pre>

 It's similar to a response except there is no header or footer element.
 Since it's asynchronous the status code is irrelevant, as is the number of bytes pulled form the queue (0).
 Since they are informational a checksum is not provided.
 The exception is a report that is requested, which will return a footer.
 E.g. the the command {"sr":""} can be used to request the status report in the above example.
+Look here for details of the [status reports](https://github.com/synthetos/TinyG/wiki/Status-Reports)

 #JSON Details
 See [JSON Detail](https://github.com/synthetos/TinyG/wiki/JSON-Details) for more information